sd2020spring/sd2020spring.github.io/_assignments/final-project.md

 3. **Implementation Plan:** This will probably be pretty vague initially.
 Perhaps at this early juncture you will have identified a library or a framework that you think will be useful for your project.
 If you don't have any idea how you will implement your project, provide a rough plan for how you will determine this information.
 4. **Project schedule:** You have 6 weeks (roughly) to finish the project.
 Sketch out a rough schedule for completing the project.
 Depending on your project, you may be able to do this in great specificity or you may only be able to give a broad outline.
 Additionally, longer projects come with increased uncertainty, and this schedule will likely need to be refined along the way.
 5. **Collaboration plan:** How do you plan to collaborate with your teammates on this project?
 Will you split tasks up, complete them independently, and then integrate?
 Will you pair program the entire thing?
 Make sure to articulate your plan for successfully working together as a team.
 This might also include information about any software development methodologies you plan to use (e.g. [agile development](http://en.wikipedia.org/wiki/Agile_software_development)).
 Make sure to make clear why you are choosing this particular organizational structure.
 6. **Risks:** What do you view as the biggest risks to the success of this project?
 Since you've identified them, how will you mitigate them?
+How would you describe the ethical risks of a fully realized version of your project?
 7. **Additional Course Content:** What are some topics that we might cover in class that you think would be especially helpful for your project?

 Please do not just paste in these questions and answer them (you’re better than that).
 Instead, use them as guidelines to check for completeness as you draft a cohesive proposal document.